Menotdan/OSdev-tutorial/1/chapter.md

 ```
 All of these parameters are documented [here](https://github.com/qloader2/qloader2/blob/master/STIVALE.md).

 Your stack goes in `.bss`, which is where uninitialized data is put.
-(Data with undefined values at the start.)
 ```x86asm
 section .bss